djaus2/DNETCoreGPIO/README.md

 **Code includes:**
 1. Led and Button press  <-- Works
 2. Temperature with BMP180 sensor
-3. Temperature and Hunidity with DHTxx sensor
+3. Temperature and Humidity with DHTxx sensor
 4. Temperature and Humidity with DHTxx sensor using 1-Wire <-- Works
 5. LED driven by Software PWM.  <-- Works
 6. H-Bridge Motor using L293D